kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

-Laura Estill: it's difficult even within one project to search for all its marginal elements if they are marked up differently, and even more so to compare marginalia from different projects for any kind of quantitative text analysis.[^5] (One significant marginalia project eschewed TEI because of its downsides and limitations.[^6] I don't think we'll go that far, but it is particularly important that the project's decisions are thought through and well documented.)
+Laura Estill: it's difficult even within one project to search for all its marginal elements if they are marked up differently, and even more so to compare marginalia from different projects for any kind of quantitative text analysis.[^5] One significant marginalia project eschewed TEI because of its downsides and limitations.[^6] We won't go that far, but it is particularly important that the project's decisions are thought through and well documented.

 ## Marginal signs